How to compete with multiple offers

 Dear 1st Timer,

 We are in an extremely heated seller’s market.
-Most homes are selling quickly, often in multiple offer situations and many for over asking price.
-There is a shortage of available homes for sale and unfortunately, you are competing with investors, flippers and cash buyers.
+As a result, most homes are selling quickly, often in multiple-offer situations, and many sell for over the asking price.
+In addition, there is a shortage of available homes for sale.
+Unfortunately, you are also competing with investors, flippers, and cash buyers.

-When representing a buyer, I often find that if I ask the seller’s Realtor (listing agent) the right questions, I can get some much needed background information.
+When representing a buyer, I often find that by asking the seller’s Realtor (listing agent) the right questions, I can obtain much-needed background information.

-2) How many are over asking price, if any are cash, or contingent upon the sale of another home, etc.
+- How many are over the asking price, whether any are cash offers, and whether any are contingent upon the sale of another home.

 2) Waiving your loan contingency (these can be helpful when competing with cash buyers).
 Obtaining a home loan today is more difficult than ever.
-If you wave this contingency you need to discuss this carefully with a reputable lender (one with years of experience).
+If you waive this contingency, you need to discuss it carefully with a reputable lender (one with years of experience).

 Related Post: How to determine how much to offer in a multiple offer situation